-A: We hear from many patients that the time after completing active therapy is a time when they feel ‘unsettled’ and worry about an uncertain future.
+A: We hear from many patients that the time after completing active cancer treatment is a time when they feel ‘unsettled’ and worry about an uncertain future.
 Some may even feel anxious about the possibility that the cancer could return and worry they may not be doing enough to catch any signs early enough.
 It is also important to note that many patients still have unpleasant symptoms related to their treatment for months or even years after treatment ends.
 Unfortunately, it is common for patients to experience fatigue, difficulty sleeping, problems with memory, persistent pain or tingling from neuropathy, and emotional distress.

 Q: What are some of the emotional concerns patients have once treatment ends?

 A: These include worries about cancer recurrence, one's identity and future, and dying young or leaving things undone.
 Some patients may also suffer from poor body image or low self-esteem because of the treatment they received and changes it caused.
 They often need help to learn to accept their new body.

 Q: How can patients cope with these concerns?

 A: The first step is to recognize one’s fears and worries.
 The next step is to find a way of dealing with these worries.
 Information and education are essential to regain some control.
 Sharing one’s fears and worries with loved ones, a support group, or seeking professional help can and will bring relief.
 It is normal to have many concerns after completing treatment for cancer and important to feel supported and accompanied in this journey.

 Q: How does cancer affect a person’s family, friends, and caregivers?

 A: Cancer affects not just the individual who received the diagnosis, but the entire family unit.
 Caregivers and well-wishers help support a patient during cancer treatment, and their love, support, and worry will continue after treatment as well.
 This means they may also need their own emotional support during this time.